 There are many ways mistakes can be made when it comes to EITC credits.
 Here are three of the most common.

 - Income reporting: A client may exaggerate losses or income or may neglect to claim business expenses on Schedule C.

 - Incorrect status: Married people both claim to be head of household (HOH) or single.

 - Double dependent claims: Someone is also claiming your client as a dependent, or the client is a student who is not yet 24 and does not qualify for EITC.

 Additionally, the person claiming EIC must have lived in the U.S. for over six months.
 IRS due diligence demands that when there are items that any reasonable person would question, a tax preparer must ask their client these questions.
-It is the tax preparer’s duty to ensure that the information provided is correct, complete and consistent and document the questions asked and the responses and file Form 8867.
+It is the tax preparer’s duty to ensure that the information provided is correct, complete, and consistent and documents the questions asked and the responses, and file Form 8867.
 However, beyond due diligence and noticing things an average person would notice, preparers must at some point trust that the information the client is providing and attesting to is accurate.

 Penalties for EIC errors

 The penalties vary with the egregiousness of the error.
 If the whole EIC claim is denied, the filer may have to pay back the credit plus interest, file a Form 8862, and face a potential ban from being able to claim EITC for the next two years.